Eleven things you didn't know about the Stranger Things typeface and it's designer, Ed Benguiat

 Just one of six hundred fonts

-Benguiat is considered to be one of the world's great type designer, and this title did not come easy.
+Benguiat is considered to be one of the world's great type designers, and this title did not come easy.
 Yes, his pride and joy is his beloved ITC Benguiat, however this is one of 600 fonts he has crafted over his lengthy career, you can see some of the specimens below.
 His typography always takes a unique direction.
 He always aims to make his work beautiful first and then he moves on to making usable.
 On that note we have a quote which we'd like to leave you with from the man himself.

 Benguiat's controversial quote